UNITY-Physics/fw-superfield/README.md

 ### Description

-This gear is run at either the `Subject` or the `Session` level.
-It downloads the data for that subject/session and then runs the
-`gambas` module on it.
+This gear is run at the `Session` level.
+It downloads the data for that subject/session and then runs the `gambas` module on it.
+Future development will include the ability to batch process multiple subjects/sessions from running the gear at the `Project` level.
 After the pipeline is run, the output saved into the analysis container.

 #### File Specifications

-This section contains specifications on any input files that the gear may need
+The model is trained on axial input for 3 months - 3 years old children.
+Use of scans from older children or planes is not recommended currently.
+New models are being trained to accommodate these variations.

+#### GPU Usage
+The default configuration for this gear is to use a CPU.
+This will perform super-resolution with a residual convolutiona neural network (RCNN).
+GPU can be enabled by setting the `tag` to `gpu` in the gear configuration.
+This will perform super-resolution with a 3D U-Net.
+Performance will be faster and the output will be of higher quality.

 ### Workflow